 – You also worked on the “Lucy Pearl” album, correct?

 Gerry: Yes.
 Lucy Pearl were having internal issues, so I was brought in by Raphael to work with Dawn Robinson because I had a good relationship with her.
 I ended up doing a few songs on that record at Larrabee Studios.

 – And how did you become involved with John Legend’s projects?

 Gerry: That came about through Raphael.
 He called and said he wanted me to mix a certain album, but wouldn’t say who it was for.
 So I called some friends to ask what it was about and learned that it was John Legend’s “A Legendary Christmas“.
 Me and John hit it off really well and he later asked me to work on his upcoming album, which is almost done; we’re recording vocals for it right now.
 From what I’ve heard thus far, I think it’s going to be a major success.
 Also, the Christmas album is getting a re-release in November with four new songs, which I mixed.

-The thing I appreciate about the people I work is that they let me do my job without standing over my shoulder.
+The thing I appreciate about the people I work with is that they let me do my job without standing over my shoulder.
 John might be working in the studio across the hall at Raphael’s Blakeslee Studios, but he won’t even come into the room when I’m mixing until I say I’m ready.
 That allows me the freedom to be able to get the mix where I want, and it leads to a better result.

 (Below: Gerry Brown)